stamcenter/ml-inference/README.md

 ## Execution Modes

-The ML Inference benchmark supports two execution models:
+The ML Inference benchmark supports two execution modes:

 ### Local Execution (Default)

 All steps are executed on a single machine:
+- Cryptographic context setup and model preprocessing
 - Key generation
 - Input preprocessing and encryption
-- Homomorphic evaluation
+- Homomorphic inference
 - Decryption and postprocessing

 This corresponds to the reference submission in `submission/`.